ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

 .. note::

-    OMERO |version| supports 3.5 and 3.6 on UNIX and UNIX-like platforms.
+    OMERO |version| supports 3.6 on UNIX and UNIX-like platforms.
 You must install the correct version of OMERO.server (see :downloads:`Downloads <>`).